forestryio/forestry.io/hugo/content/blog/block-labels-read-only-docs-and-more.md

 You are shaping Forestry every day with your feedback and this is exactly what happened with this improvement.
 You made us aware that Blocks can get hard to navigate when you add the same Block multiple times.
 To make this easier you can now add a `display_field` to label your Blocks.

 We believe the best way to explain intricate settings or features is documentation right at your fingertips.
-The new read-only docs feature allows you to add such a resource inside the app and is accessible to you whenever you need it. 👉 Read more [here](https://forestry.io/blog/create-in-app-documentation-for-content-editors/)
+The new read-only docs feature allows you to add such a resource inside the content manager and is accessible to you whenever you need it. 👉 Read more [here](https://forestry.io/blog/create-in-app-documentation-for-content-editors/)

 We also made the configuration of your sidebar easier by adding an exclude field and fixed some bugs.